-2 Peter 3:3-18
+BE ENCOURAGED 2 Peter 3:8-18

-Did you ever stop to think about how much of what we "know" just "ain't so?"
 We are living in a society that is experiencing an explosion of information.
 I think that we are in an information overload situation.
 We have more data than we can process and make sense of it.
 To make things worse, a lot of the information is in error or is incomplete.
 Beyond all that, different people can take the same information and come to completely different conclusions about it and all of them could be wrong.